devrimyatar/gluu/gluu_gateway_demo/README.md

 ![Creadidentals of Client for Consumer](gg_consumer_client_info.png)

-To create a consumer, click on "+ CREATE CONSUMER" button.
+To create a consumer, click on **+ CREATE CONSUMER** button.
 On the popup screen, write a name for consumer, I wrote **ggconsumer** and write `Client Id` you to **Gluu Client Id**

 ![Creadidentals of Client for Consumer](gg_consumer.png)